jdrinoca/Finite-Element/README.md

 The entire goal of this project was to learn by throwing myself off the deep end, and I believe I did just that.
 In my opinion, knowing what *not* to do is just as valuable (if not moreso) than knowing what to do from the very beginning.
 I'm not a software engineer by any stretch of the imagination, and I have a lot that I can do to improve (best practices, PEP 8, etc.).
 That's not to say that this project was a failure; in fact, I'm very proud of what I was able to accomplish over the long weekend nights spent making this thing.

-Anyway, if you're still reading, congratulations.
-I hope you find this project as cool as I have :)
+Anyway, if you're still reading, I hope you find this project as cool as I have :)